equirs/fashionscape-plugin/README.md

 "Outfit" shows everything you're wearing via the plugin and has a few controls at the top row:
 * Undo and redo last action (these are only enabled if you can perform them)
-* A randomizer (dice) button that randomly assigns items to all your unlocked slots
+* A randomizer (dice) button that randomly assigns items to all your unlocked slots.
+The randomizer has an "intelligence" setting in the plugin config, which when set to anything other than `NONE`, will utilize the colour match algorithm to provide results.
 * Save and load buttons, which work with .txt files placed in the RuneLite folder, under `/outfits/`.
-You can open the outfit folder in your system file browser by right-clicking either save or load.
+You can open the outfit folder in your system file browser by **right-clicking either save or load**.
 Note that you can't save empty outfits, and anything you're actually wearing in-game isn't saved.
-* Clear button, which undoes everything you're wearing with the plugin, apart from locked slots.
-If you want to erase everything *including* locks, there's a right-click option to force clear.
+* Clear button, which undoes everything you're wearing with the plugin, **including** locked slots.
+If you want to erase everything *except* locked slots, there's a right-click option to soft clear.

 You can "lock" individual slots with the lock icon next to the x button for that slot.
-This prevents that slot from being cleared by anything (e.g., randomizing, loading a new outfit, clearing all).
+This prevents that slot from being cleared by most features (e.g., randomizing, loading a new outfit).
 Clicking the lock again will unlock it.
 The locking feature is designed to work with the randomizer: as you find pieces that work together, you can lock them and randomize the remaining slots.